Great-Sun-Group/greatsun-dev/docs/greatsun-dev_configuration.md

 # greatsun-dev config

-Here's what you need to get set up in greatsun-dev:
+Here's what you need to get set up in greatsun-dev.

 ## Prerequisites
 ### For all: